Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Summary and conclusions

 \section{Summary and conclusions}

-We have performed the simulations to find the clues to observe the effects of the magnetic monopoles and instantons in the QCD by experiments.
-The primary purposes of this study were to inspect the influences of the finite lattice volume and discretization on the observables and quantitative relations, which we have obtained in our previous research, and to obtain the interpolated results at the continuum limit.
+We performed the simulations to find the clues to observe the effects of the magnetic monopoles and instantons on the observables by experiments.
+The primary purposes of this study were to inspect the influences of the finite lattice volume and discretization on the observables and quantitative relations, which we obtained in our previous research, and to obtain the interpolated results at the continuum limit.

-For these purposes, we prepared the standard configurations and the configurations of the following lattice volumes and parameter values in which the monopoles and anti-monopoles were added: (i) To inspect the influence of the finite lattice volume, $V = 14^{3}\times28$ and $V = 16^{3}\times32$ of the parameter value $\beta$ = 6.0000. (ii) To inspect the influence of the discretization, $V = 12^{3}\times24$ of $\beta = 5.8124$, $V = 14^{3}\times28$ of $\beta = 5.9256$, and $V = 20^{3}\times40$ of $\beta = 6.1366$.
+For these purposes, we prepared the standard configurations and the configurations of the following lattice volumes and parameter values to which the monopoles and anti-monopoles were added, in the quenched approximation of QCD: (i) To inspect the influence of the finite lattice volume, $V = 14^{3}\times28$ and $V = 16^{3}\times32$ of the parameter value $\beta$ = 6.0000. (ii) To inspect the influence of the discretization, $V = 12^{3}\times24$ of $\beta = 5.8124$, $V = 14^{3}\times28$ of $\beta = 5.9256$, and $V = 20^{3}\times40$ of $\beta = 6.1366$.
 We added the monopoles and anti-monopoles varying the magnetic charges from 0 to 5 to these configurations.
-We used the outcomes of the lattice of $V = 18^{3}\times32$ of $\beta = 6.0522$, which we have already been reported, to interpolate the results to the continuum limit by fitting the curves.
 We calculated the low-lying eigenvalues and eigenvectors of the overlap Dirac operator using these configurations, evaluated the observables using the low-lying eigenvalues and eigenvectors, and demonstrated the quantitative relations by comparing the observables with the predictions.
+We interpolated the results to the continuum limit using the outcomes in this study and the outcomes of the lattice of $V = 18^{3}\times32$ of $\beta = 6.0522$ in the previous study.

 First, we confirmed that the additional monopoles and anti-monopoles do not affect the numerical results of the lattice spacing by computing the static potential.
+We did not observe significant effects of the additional monopoles and anti-monopoles on Abelian dominance or monopole dominance.

-Then, we found minor effects of the finite lattice volume on the number density of the monopoles and anti-monopoles computed using the standard configurations.
+Then, we found minor effects of the finite lattice volume on the number density of the monopoles and anti-monopoles that are computed using the standard configurations.

 We analyzed the effects of the additional monopoles and anti-monopoles.
 We found that the influences of the finite lattice volume appear when we add the monopoles and anti-monopoles with the magnetic charges $m_{c}$ higher than 3 to the small lattice volume $V = 12^{3}\times24$ of the coarse lattice spacing $\beta = 5.8457$.
 Therefore, we calculated the numerical results using the lattices $V = 20^{3}\times40$ of $\beta = 6.1366$ of the magnetic charges 4 and 5 and interpolated the numerical results to the continuum limit instead of using the numerical results of the lattices $V = 12^{3}\times24$ of $\beta = 5.8457$ of the magnetic charges 4 and 5.